4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/hive.md

 - Using the `spark.conf` Approach: You can set up `spark.hadoop.hive.metastore.uris` within the Spark configuration.
 This can be accomplished in two ways:
   - taskmanager.properties: Include `spark.hadoop.hive.metastore.uris=thrift://...` within the `spark.default.conf` configuration item, followed by restarting the taskmanager.
-  - CLI (Command Line Interface): Integrate this configuration directive into the ini configuration and utilize `--spark_conf` while initiating the CLI.
-[Client Spark Configuration File](../../reference/client_config/client_spark_config.md) can guide this process.
+  - CLI: Integrate this configuration directive into ini conf and use `--spark_conf` when start CLI.
+Please refer to [Client Spark Configuration](../../reference/client_config/client_spark_config.md).
-- hive-site.xml: Alternatively, you can configure `hive.metastore.uris` within the `hive-site.xml` file.
+- hive-site.xml: You can configure `hive.metastore.uris` within the `hive-site.xml` file.
 Place this configuration file within the `conf/` directory of the Spark home.
 If the `HADOOP_CONF_DIR` environment variable is already set, you can also position the configuration file there.
 For instance:

 ```xml
 <configuration>